dannynial27/assignment-2-syntax/README.md

       Next, we developed the Java application.
 On PC 1, we set up a new project in IntelliJ IDEA, included the Kafka client library via Maven dependency, and created a Producer class.
 This class was designed to send messages containing API data to a predefined Kafka topic.
 Simultaneously, on PC 2, we set up another Java project and created a Consumer class.
 This class subscribes to the same Kafka topic to read and display messages, thus validating successful communication between the two systems.

       For testing and validation, we ensured that the Kafka servers on both PCs could communicate effectively.
+We tested the Producer on PC 1 by sending API data messages and validated the Consumer on PC 2 by receiving and displaying these messages.
    9. Result
    10. Conclusion